 The court will only convict the accused if it is satisfied, having heard all the evidence, that all the elements of the offence are made out beyond a reasonable doubt.
 Otherwise, the accused will be acquitted.

 Proceedings under the civil penalty regime

-If the MAS decides to pursue civil proceedings under the civil penalty regime, the procedure would generally follow that of all other civil proceedings heard before the High Court.
+If the MAS decides to pursue civil proceedings under the civil penalty regime, the procedure would generally follow that of all other civil proceedings heard before the General Division of the High Court.

 Proceedings are commenced by the MAS making a claim against the contravening person, who will then have to enter an appearance in court and file a defence if he or she intends to dispute the claim.
 Thereafter, discovery will take place (during which all relevant documents must be disclosed) and affidavits of evidence-in-chief would be filed.
 The matter would then proceed to trial.

 In contrast to criminal proceedings where a higher burden of proof applies (i.e., beyond a reasonable doubt), the burden of proof in proceedings under the civil penalty regime would be that of the civil standard (i.e., balance of probabilities).
 The rationale for introducing the civil penalty regime is to improve efficiency in enforcement by removing the penal nature of criminal sanctions and allowing matters to be settled without admission of liability.